-459.171.
-When a prescribed business has been unable, within a reasonable time frame, to complete CDD procedures in accordance with the requirements of the Regulations and the Handbook it must assess the circumstances and ensure that the appropriate action is undertaken as required by Regulation 9.
-460.172.
-A prescribed business must ensure that where funds have already been received they are returned to the source from which they came and not returned to not paid away to a third party, unless the third party was the source of funds.
+- 7.176.
+When a prescribed business has been unable, within a reasonable time frame, to complete CDD procedures in accordance with the requirements of the Regulations and the Handbook it must assess the circumstances and ensure that the appropriate action is undertaken as required by Regulation 9. - 177.
+It is recognised that the immediate termination of a business relationship might not be possible due to contractual or legal reasons outside the control of the prescribed business.
+In such circumstances a prescribed business must ensure that the risk is managed and mitigated effectively until such time as termination of the relationship is possible. - 8.178.
+A prescribed business must ensure that where funds have already been received they are returned to the source from which they were originally received (regardless of whether the source is the client or a third party).
+Where this is not possible, (for instance because the originating bank account has been closed), funds must be paid to an account in the name of the client.